altMITgcm/MITgcm/doc/discret_algorithm/discret_algorithm.rst

 quasi-second order Adams-Bashforth method for all explicit terms in both the momentum and tracer equations.
-This is still the default mode of operation but it is now possible to use alternate schemes for tracers (see :numref:`tracer-advection`).
+This is still the default mode of operation but it is now possible to use alternate schemes for tracers (see :numref:`tracer_eqns`).
 In the previous sections, we summarized an explicit scheme as:

 .. math::
    \tau^{*} = \tau^{n} + \Delta t G_\tau^{(n+1/2)}